Jimsonweed – Datura stramonium

 Flowers and fruit

-Flower petals are large, white to purple in color and fused into a 2- to 5-inch-long tube.
-Fruit are very spiny, egg-shaped capsules with four valves.
+Flower petals are large, white to purple in color, and fused into a 2- to 5-inch-long tube.
+Fruits are very spiny, egg-shaped capsules with four valves.
 Each valve contains numerous flat, dark brown to black, round to kidney-shaped seeds.

 Reproduction